dansand/Python/part2/numpy.md

 > ## Learning Objectives {.objectives}
 >
-> *   Explain what a library is, and what libraries are used for.
 > *   Load a Python library and use the things it contains.
 > *   Read tabular data from a file into a program.
-> *   Assign values to variables.
 > *   Select individual values and subsections from data.
 > *   Perform operations on arrays of data.
-> *   Display simple graphs.

 ftp://ftp.ncdc.noaa.gov/pub/data/paleo/historical/europe-seasonal.txt